 Penn is committed to being actively engaged in the Arlington community.
 Throughout his tenure, he has worked in numerous collaborative partnerships with community organizations, advocacy groups, law enforcement partners and government agencies.
 As leader of the Second District Community Policing Team, he worked to develop strong partnerships with community members and businesses to address public safety concerns.
 He remains committed to working collaboratively with the Arlington community to build and maintain community trust and safety.

-Penn holds a bachelor’s degree from Radford University in Criminal Justice and a master’s degree in Security Studies (Homeland Security) from the Naval Postgraduate School.
-He has undertaken study in several educational programs, including the Police Executive Research Forum’s Senior Management Institute for Police (SMIP), as well as, the FBI’s National Academy.
-He is an Adjunct Professor at Marymount University’s Forensic and Legal Psychology graduate program.
+Penn holds a bachelor’s degree from Radford University in Criminal Justice and a master’s degree in Security Studies (Homeland Security) from the Naval Postgraduate School, Center for Homeland Defense & Security.
+He has undertaken study in several educational programs, including the Police Executive Research Forum’s Senior Management Institute for Police (SMIP), as well as, the FBI National Academy.

 When he is not actively engaged as a member of ACPD, Penn serves as an Adjunct Professor at Marymount University’s Forensic and Legal Psychology graduate program and coaches youth baseball.
 He has been married to his wife for over 29 years and they have three adult children.